ymadoff/ryba/hadoop/yarn_client/index.coffee.md

       ryba.yarn.site['yarn.http.policy'] ?= 'HTTPS_ONLY' # HTTP_ONLY or HTTPS_ONLY or HTTP_AND_HTTPS
       # Required by yarn client
       ryba.yarn.site['yarn.resourcemanager.principal'] ?= "rm/#{static_host}@#{realm}"
-      # Configurations for History Server (Needs to be moved elsewhere):
-      ryba.yarn.site['yarn.log-aggregation.retain-seconds'] ?= '-1' #  How long to keep aggregation logs before deleting them. -1 disables.
-Be careful, set this too small and you will spam the name node. ryba.yarn.site['yarn.log-aggregation.retain-check-interval-seconds'] ?= '-1' # Time between checks for aggregated log retention.
-If set to 0 or a negative value then the value is computed as one-tenth of the aggregated log retention time.
-Be careful, set this too small and you will spam the name node.
       # Fix yarn application classpath, some application like the distributed shell
       # wont replace "hdp.version" and result in class not found.
       # ryba.yarn.site['yarn.application.classpath'] ?= "$HADOOP_CONF_DIR,/usr/hdp/${hdp.version}/hadoop-client/*,/usr/hdp/${hdp.version}/hadoop-client/lib/*,/usr/hdp/${hdp.version}/hadoop-hdfs-client/*,/usr/hdp/${hdp.version}/hadoop-hdfs-client/lib/*,/usr/hdp/${hdp.version}/hadoop-yarn-client/*,/usr/hdp/${hdp.version}/hadoop-yarn-client/lib/*"